 With 15 years of in-house experience, Suzanne understands the importance of practical solutions.
 Clients rely on Suzanne for her ability to apply the law to real-world situations.
-Suzanne’s clients include educational institutions, financial services companies, credit unions, life sciences and technology companies, manufacturers, non-profits, start-ups, and medical practices.
+Suzanne’s clients include large non-profits, independent schools, colleges and universities, financial services companies, credit unions, life sciences and technology companies, manufacturers, start-ups, and medical practices.

-As a member of the firm’s Education Practice Group, Suzanne routinely assists educational institutions with employee and student issues.
-Suzanne assists colleges and universities with policies and procedures affecting students and employees, including student complaint procedures and Title IX compliance.
+As a member of the firm’s Education Practice Group, Suzanne routinely assists independent schools with employee and student issues.
+Suzanne also assists colleges and universities with policies and procedures affecting students and employees, including student complaint procedures and Title IX, Clery Act, and FERPA compliance.
 In addition, she conducts training on responding effectively to student complaints of harassment or sexual violence.

 Prior to joining Pierce Atwood in 2015, Suzanne was a partner in a small firm specializing in employment and education law.
 Prior to that, Suzanne was in-house employment counsel at a multistate energy company.

 - Member, Boston Bar Association